 all times—no matter how far apart they are.

-There are a wealth of apps and technologies that make it easier for seniors and their caregivers to monitor and manage their health—everything from medication management apps to cloud-based health information trackers.
+There are a wealth of companies that provide apps and technologies making it easier for seniors and their caregivers to monitor and manage their health—everything from medication management apps to cloud-based health information trackers.

 A medicine reminder is a simple